 This cast iron steak made with ghee and rosemary will knock your socks off!
-You will feel like you went out to fancy dinner at a steak house, without using any inflammation-causing oils or butter.
+You will feel like you went out to a fancy dinner at a steakhouse, without using any inflammation causing oils or butter.

 The cast iron creates a beautiful char on the steak and makes for a very easy and simple clean-up.
-The ghee and rosemary give the steaks a rich and flavorful taste, that recreates a steak house steak perfectly without using dairy.
+The ghee and rosemary give the steaks a rich and flavorful taste that recreates a steakhouse steak perfectly while using extremely low levels of lactose.

 I Love Creating Fancy Dinners at Home

 It is so great to learn to cook a nice steak.
 Going out to a steakhouse is not only expensive, but when you have small children like me it is just typically not an option.
 I think they would kick my toddlers out in about five minutes!

 My husband and I decided we needed to learn to cook our own steaks.
 This way we can still enjoy a fancy meal, but inside our home.
 It is also a much more economical way to eat steak too.